This post may contain affiliate links.

 Even More Monogram Fonts

 There you go!
 That was over 35 free monogram fonts for you to use in your Cricut crafting or other monogram projects.
 But I can’t end this post without sharing some of my favorite professional monogram fonts as well.

-Definitely buy a font with a commerical use license if you will be using them for commercial work, or make crafts to sell.
+Definitely buy a font with a commercial use license if you will be using them for commercial work, or make crafts to sell.
 Remember that free fonts are usually for personal use only!

 Check out these monogram fonts on Creative Market.